-"How very charming!" said he, with something between a smile and a sneer.
-"David and Jonathan-or, to be more classical and less scriptural, Damon and Pythias-eh?
+'You must speak plainer if I am to understand you.' - 'Can we trust him?' he asked, jerking his head in the direction of Reuben. - 'As myself.' - 'How very charming!' said he, with something between a smile and a sneer.
+'David and Jonathan-or, to be more classical and less scriptural, Damon and Pythias-eh?
 These papers, then, are from the faithful abroad, the exiles in Holland, ye understand, who are thinking of making a move and of coming over to see King James in his own country with their swords strapped on their thighs.
 The letters are to those from whom they expect sympathy, and notify when and where they will make a landing.
 Now, my dear lad, you will perceive that instead of my being in your power, you are so completely in mine that it needs but a word from me to destroy your whole family.
-Decimus Saxon is stanch, though, and that word shall never be spoken."

-"If all this be true," said I, " and if your mission is indeed as you have said, why did you, even now, propose to make for France?"

-"Aptly asked, and yet the answer is clear enough," he replied; "sweet and ingenuous as are your faces, I could not read upon them that ye would prove to be Whigs and friends of the good old cause.
+Decimus Saxon is staunch, though, and that word shall never be spoken.'
+'If all this be true,' said I, 'and if your mission is indeed as you have said, why did you even now propose to make for France?'
+'Aptly asked, and yet the answer is clear enough,' he replied; 'sweet and ingenuous as are your faces, I could not read upon them that ye would prove to be Whigs and friends of the good old cause.
 Ye might have taken me to where excisemen or others would have wanted to pry and peep, and so endangered my commission.
-Better a voyage to France in an open boat than that."

-" I will take you to my father," said I, after a few moments' "You can deliver your letter and make good your thought. story to him.
-If you are indeed a true man, you will meet with a warm welcome; but should you prove, as I shrewdly suspect, to be a rogue, you need expect no mercy."
+Better a voyage to France in an open boat than that.'
+'I will take you to my father,' said I, after a few moments' thought.
+'You can deliver your letter and make good your story to him.
+If you are indeed a true man, you will meet with a warm welcome; but should you prove, as I shrewdly suspect, to be a rogue, you need expect no mercy.'
+'Bless the youngster!

-"Bless the youngster!
 He speaks like the Lord High Chancellor of England!
 What is it the old man says?

-'He could not ope His mouth, but out there fell a trope.'

-But it should be a threat, which is the ware in which you are fond of dealing.
+"He could not ope His mouth, but out there fell a trope."
+But it should be a threat which is the ware in which you are fond of dealing.

-' He could not let A minute pass without a threat."
+"He could not let A minute pass without a threat."
 How's that, eh?
-Waller himself could have capped the couplet neater."
+Waller himself could not have capped the couplet neater.'
 All this time Reuben had been swinging away at his oars, and we had made our way into Langston Bay, down the sheltered waters of which we were rapidly shooting.
-Sitting in the sheets, I turned over in my mind all that this waif had I had glanced over his shoulder at the addresses of said. some of the letters-Steadman of Basingstoke, Wintle of Alresford, Fortescue of Bognor, all well-known leaders of the Dissenters.
+Sitting in the sheets, I turned over in my mind all that this waif had said.
+I had glanced over his shoulder at the addresses of some of the letters-Steadman of Basingstoke, Wintle of Alresford, Fortescue of Bognor, all well-known leaders of the Dissenters.
 If they were what he represented them to be, it was no exaggeration to say that he held the fortunes and fates of these men entirely in his hands.
 Government would be only too glad to have a valid reason for striking hard at the men whom they feared.
-On the whole, it was well to tread carefully in the matter, so I restored our prisoner's knife to him, and treated him with increased consideration.
-It was well-nigh dark when we beached the boat, and entirely so before we reached Havant, which was fortunate, as the bootless and hatless state of our dripping companion could not have failed to set tongues wagging, and perhaps to excite the inquiries of the authorities.
+On the whole it was well to tread carefully in the matter, so I restored our prisoner's knife to him, and treated him with increased consideration.
+It was well nigh dark when we beached the boat, and entirely so before we reached Havant, which was fortunate, as the bootless and hatless state of our dripping companion could not have failed to set tongues wagging, and perhaps to excite the inquiries of the authorities.
 As it was, we scarce met a soul before reaching my father's door.
+V.